 Equine Herpes Virus can be transmitted directly from horse to horse, but it can also be transmitted by droplets in the air, which can travel the length of a football field when a horse coughs.
 Exposure to virus particles in the environment on fences, gear, water troughs, clothing, shoes, etc. can also produce infection.

 Horses of all ages are susceptible, but animals under three years of age and those under stress are most frequently affected.
 This would include most weanlings, yearlings, racehorses and horses in training of any sort6.

 Immunity from natural infection lasts for only two to six months, so the same individual can become infected more than once in a year or their lifetime.
-While horses older than five years of age seldom show signs of illness, they often harbour the virus and provide a source of infection for the younger, more susceptible horses.
+While horses older than 5 years of age seldom show signs of illness, they often harbour the virus and provide a source of infection for the younger, more susceptible horses in the population.

 Equine Herpes Virus can cause a few different types of disease syndromes, including respiratory disease, abortions and neurological problems.
 EHV type 4 is believed to cause the vast majority (up to 90%) of significant upper respiratory infections11 and has been identified in some abortion cases.
 While EHV type 1 causes the majority of abortion cases, some respiratory infections and most of the neurological cases6.